risuorg/risu/doc/development/CONTRIBUTING.md

 That are used by Risu to fill json metadata.

-If you want to contribute also Unittests for your plugins, check [TESTING.md](TESTING.md)
+If you want to contribute also Unit tests for your plugins, check [TESTING.md](TESTING.md)

 For contributing translations check [i18n.md](i18n.md)